-The Indian Australian community in Australia comprises of about 400,000 people, out of which about 150,000 reside in New South Wales.
+The Indian Australian community in Australia comprises of about 500,000 people, out of which about 160,000 reside in New South Wales.
 Ours is a growing community and about half of our people have migrated to Australia during the last ten years.

 Every community is unique and has its special characteristics and requirements.
 In this sense, we are no different from the other multicultural communities in Australia.
-Many of these requirements can be fulfilled by a Community Centre, which acts not only as the centre for all community/social interactions and mentoring/guiding services, but also for entertainment activities.
+Many of these requirements can be fulfilled by a Community Centre (India House), which acts not only as the centre for all community/social interactions and mentoring/guiding services, but also for entertainment activities.
 Private family occasions like weddings and other events can also take place there.
 Any such centre should have sufficient space and facilities to cater to a range of activities.
 This Centre should be able to self-sustain financially, and should be run professionally.

 Despite being a major community, we do not have this community Centre, which is in total contrast with other communities like Chinese, Vietnamese, Cambodian, Serbian, Croatian and others, many of which are smaller than ours, but do have such community premises.

 Projects of this nature require huge capital to make it happen.
-We strongly believe that finances can be raised if there is a group of dedicated & committed people in our community who have integrity, vision, determination, perseverance, willingness and capacity to work on the plan for 3-5 years.
+We strongly believe that finances can be raised if there is a group of dedicated & committed people in our community who have integrity, vision, determination, perseverance, willingness and capacity to work on the plan for 5-7 years.
 The fund raising components must have multiple components, and it should include fairs, charity drives, direct contributions from the community, and also sponsorships from governments and businesses.

 Our initial spadework informs us that there is sufficient goodwill for this huge venture in our community.
 We recognise that the biggest hurdle in this huge task is the distrust community members have towards community groups/leaders because they have not been transparent, accountable and result oriented, and in fact, some have used their groups for financial benefits.
 To make it worse, some have become branches of political parties.
 It is a common knowledge that finances generated from events, small and large, have often been mismanaged and possibly misused.
-The fund sourcing process therefore must remain ethical, transparent and must be supervised by at least two reputed finance professionals.
+The fund sourcing process therefore must remain ethical, transparent and must be supervised by at least three reputed finance professionals.
 This fund-raising must have the charity status and tax concessions.

-The Project will be super headed by a management committee, Board of Trustees and Advisory Council, and will have membership with defined benefits of such membership.
+The Project should be super headed by a management committee, Board of Trustees and Advisory Council, and will have membership with defined benefits of such membership.
 The guiding principle will and must always be transparency, accountability and proper governance with an added motto of “service with integrity”.